-How many do we have and how do they work?
+How many outdoor warning sirens do we have and how do they work?

-We have ten outdoor warning sirens strategically located throughout the city covering each neighborhood in Bedford.
+The City has 10 outdoor warning sirens strategically located and covering each neighborhood in Bedford.
 Each siren will produce a very loud 128 decibel (dB) (sound of a jet taking off) at 100 feet and 70 dB (the sound of vacuum cleaner or a hairdryer) at 5,571 feet with a 60 degree sound pattern rotating 360 degrees.
 Even though the sound is loud and steady, each siren will vary in levels of amplitude as the siren speaker bell rotates.
-Wind speed and direction in addition to the changes in atmospheric pressures, factors of weather conditions, also influence the quality of the siren sound.
+Wind speed and direction, in addition to the changes in atmospheric pressures and factors of weather conditions, can also influence the quality of the siren sound.

-All ten OWS are activated electronically by radio control and can be sounded independently to alert sections of the city as needed.
-There are three separate control stations at different locations in the city to assure continuity of the OWS system.
-Each siren and control location has battery emergency power and each control location has emergency power by generators.
+All 10 OWS are activated electronically by radio control and can be sounded independently to alert sections of the City, as needed.
+There are three separate control stations at different locations to assure continuity of the OWS system.
+Each siren and control location has battery emergency power and emergency power by generators.

-Again, Outdoor Warning Sirens (OWS) are designed to alert people who are outside of a structure that pending and/or immediate danger is approaching our city and to seek information by ‘tuning in’ to their radio or television.
+Again, Outdoor Warning Sirens are designed to alert people who are outside of a structure that pending and/or immediate danger is approaching our city and to seek information by ‘tuning in’ to their radio or television.
 Even though the outdoor warning sirens can be loud enough to be heard inside some nearby structures, they are not intended to warn people indoors.
-The National Weather Service (NWS) highly recommends an All-Hazard (Weather) Radio as an INDOOR ALERT WARNING method.
-The radio would sound an alarm, delivering messages of early warning or important information.

-How come we did not activate our OWS when other cities did?
+How come we did not activate our outdoor warning sirens when other cities did?

-We perform a system test on the first Wednesday of each month at 1:00 p.m.. unless there is a severe weather warning or a dark overcast that day.
+The City performs a system test on the first Wednesday of each month at 1 p.m., unless there is a severe weather warning or a dark overcast that day.
 The “loud test” is a full test of each siren checking all functions usually lasting up to two minutes.
 The “growl test” performs the same assessment as the “loud test” except the siren speaker bell only makes one full rotation with sound usually lasting less than 30 seconds.
 We also test each siren’s electronics twice daily notifying emergency management of the results and reporting any issues by pager and email.
-Our neighboring cities also may test their equipment during this time.